Berry returns to Browns as NFL's youngest general manager - WHIZ News

 The 32-year-old Berry is the NFL’s youngest GM and the second African American in that position.
 He joins Miami’s Chris Grier as the only minority GMs in a league that has been widely condemned for its hiring practices.

-Berry is also the fifth head of football operations hired by the Haslams, who have shown little patience with coaches or decision-makers since they bought the franchise in 2012.
+He also is the fifth head of football operations hired by the Haslams, who have shown little patience with coaches or decision-makers since they bought the franchise in 2012.

+“We are thrilled Andrew will lead our football operations,” the Haslams said in a news release.
+“We have always been profoundly impressed with him as a consummate professional who has meticulously studied his craft every place he has worked and is extremely dedicated to utilizing every resource to improve an organization and to enhance his own knowledge.
+He will be a tremendous partner with Kevin as he embraces the critical nature of his relationship with the head coach.
+We know he can’t wait to get to work.”

+Berry isn’t wasting a minute.
+As the Browns announced his return, he was in his office at the team’s headquarters.

 The Browns have only two players remaining from their 2016 draft class, and linebacker Joe Schobert and wide receiver Rashard Higgins are both eligible to be free agents in March.